Dark Chocolate Raspberry Truffles With Cream Cheese

 Mimi Council

-Discover a healthier dessert option with these Raspberry Truffles.
-Made with cream cheese, coconut, and organic raspberry powder, they're a delightful low sugar dessert that's quick and easy to make!
+Discover a healthier dessert option with these Raspberry Truffles with Cream Cheese.
+Made with just a few simple ingredients: organic cream cheese, coconut, and raspberry powder, they're a delightful low sugar dessert that's quick and easy to make!

 Prep Time 30 minutes